Management plan compartment 3

 Maintain a screen to general public.

-4) Maintain pond complex.
+3B.4) Maintain and extend pond complex.
 Newt ponds.
-Cut and remove willow and other scrub encroaching at pond edges.
-Reduce overall cover by 1/3, particularly on southern edges.
-Dig out 1/4 to 1/3 of main pond each year.
-Further ponds and their management will be identified in Pond Management Plan.
+Maintain openness of ponds by removing willow and other encroaching scrub, particularly on southern edges.
+Monitor and if necessary limit dominance of reedmace.
+Further ponds and their management will be identified in the Ponds Management Plan.

 ObjectiveAreaMethodComment

-1) Maintain wet woodland as high forest by minimal intervention until 2011.
+3C.1) Maintain wet woodland as high forest.
 Alder woodland on valley floor and lower slopes.
 Minimal intervention in the woodland to allow it to move towards ‘high forest’.

 Retain any standing and fallen dead wood as habitat for invertebrates, fungi, bryophytes and vascular plants.